 \paragraph{A motivating example.} One of the standard examples to illustrate realizability is the so-called Fano plane.
 It is the matroid on seven elements whose maximal independent sets are all the triples except

 This can be represented pictorially as in the figure below, where the lines and the circle denote the dependencies.

 An immediate question that arises from this picture is whether a picture exists where the circle is not used and the dependencies are all pictured by lines.
 This is equivalent to asking whether the Fano matroid is representable over the reals.
 It is well-known not to be~\cite[Proposition~6.4.8]{oxley2006matroid}.
-The problem \matroidrealizability addresses the general question of deciding which matroids can be represented like that, and our main result is that this problem is \ER-complete.
+The problem \matroidrealizability addresses the general question of deciding whether a given matroid can be represented like that, and our main result is that this problem is \ER-complete.

 \paragraph{Order Types.} We saw above that matroids are an abstraction to describe point collinearities in the plane.
-I.e., if we have a rank 3 matroid then every dependent set corresponds to three collinear points.
+I.e., if we have a rank-3 matroid then every dependent set corresponds to three collinear points.
 Now given a set of points, we are often also interested in the orientation of each triple: either clockwise, counter-clockwise, or collinear.

 In this example, $\{a,b,c\}$ is collinear and $(a,b,d)$, $(a,c,d)$, and $(b,c,d)$ are oriented counter-clockwise.
 This leads to the definition of \textit{(abstract) order types}, which is a pair $O = (E,\chi)$.
 Again, $E$ is a finite set called the ground set.
-And is a function called a \emph{chirotope} satisfying a few simple properties that are derived from the intuition given above.
-We say that a point set $P\subset \R^{2}$ \textit{represents} a given order type $O = (E,\chi)$, if $P$ has for each element $e\in E$ a corresponding point $e'\in P$.
+Then is a function called a \emph{chirotope} satisfying a few simple properties that are derived from the intuition given above.
+We say that a point set $P\subset \R^{2}$ \textit{represents} a given order type $O = (E,\chi)$ if $P$ has, for each element $e\in E$, a corresponding point $e'\in P$.
 Furthermore, for each triple $a,b,c\in E$ the corresponding points $a',b',c'\in P$ are oriented according to $\chi(\{a,b,c\})$.
-Note that if we lift every point in $P$ to the plane with $z=1$ as a subset of $\R^{3}$, then we get the following correspondence between $(p_x',p_y',1),(q_x',q_y',1),(r_x',r_y',1)$ and the corresponding elements $p,q,r\in E$.
+Note that if we lift every point in $P$ to the plane with $z=1$ as a subset of $\R^{3}$, then we get the following correspondence between $(p_x',p_y',1),(q_x',q_y',1),(r_x',r_y',1)$ and the elements $p,q,r\in E$: